krishrathi1/Job-Automation/README.md

 ## ⚙️ Production Guidelines & Optimizations

 *   **API Rate Limits**: Google Gemini's free tier has a limit of 15 Requests Per Minute (RPM).
-To safeguard against rate-limiting on high-yield scraping runs, O-Clario features a built-in pre-scoring filter that ranks scraped jobs using keywords and only passes the top `maxJobsForGemini` matches (default: `30`) to the LLM for deep matching.
+To safeguard against rate-limiting on high-yield scraping runs, JobX features a built-in pre-scoring filter that ranks scraped jobs using keywords and only passes the top `maxJobsForGemini` matches (default: `30`) to the LLM for deep matching.
 *   **Dynamic Scraping**: If you want to search only a subset of job boards, simply modify the `platforms` list inside the **Load Resume & Preferences** node.
 The dynamic switch router will automatically bypass deactivated platforms without blocking the rest of the workflow.
 *   **Hosting cost**: You can host this n8n instance on free application hosting tiers (like Render, Koyeb, or Hugging Face Spaces) or run it locally on your PC.